Amelia Warner: Career

 Warner started her acting career as a member of the Royal Court's youth theatre group.
-She also starred in a 2000 BBC adaptation of Lorna Doone and has had supporting roles in films such as Æon Flux and Stoned.
+She starred in a 2000 BBC adaptation of Lorna Doone and had supporting roles in films such as Æon Flux and Stoned.

-In 2015, she self-released a classical instrumental EP, titled Arms.
-In 2016, Amelia began scoring films starting with Mum's List followed by Mary Shelley.
-In 2017, she released her second EP titled Visitors under her name, Amelia Warner.
+In 2015 she self-released a classical instrumental EP, Arms.
+In 2016 Amelia began scoring films, starting with Mum's List, followed by Mary Shelley.
+In 2017, she released her second EP, Visitors, under her own name.

-In 2018, Amelia Warner won the International Film Music Critics Association Award for Breakthrough Composer of the Year for her debut mainstream score on the film, Mary Shelley.
+In 2018, Warner won the International Film Music Critics' Association award for Breakthrough Composer of the Year for her debut mainstream score on the film Mary Shelley.

-On 28 September 2020, Fearne Cotton announced that she was releasing "Happy Place", the album which features music from an array of artists that focus around mental health and well-being.
-The first single which was released on the same day as the announcement is the song "Lockdown Kittens Dancing" which features music by Amelia Warner which is taken from her song "For Love" off her "Haven" EP released in June 2020.
-In the same year she was invited to the Academy of Motion Picture Arts and Sciences.
+On 28 September 2020 Fearne Cotton announced she was releasing "Happy Place", an album featuring music from an array of artists focusing on mental health and well-being.
+The first single, released on the same day as the announcement, was "Lockdown Kittens Dancing", features music taken from Warner's song "For Love", on her June 2020 "Haven" EP.
+In the same year, she was invited to the Academy of Motion Picture Arts and Sciences.

 Slow Moving Millie

-Warner began her music career in July 2009, when she wrote and performed the song "Beasts" under the name Slow Moving Millie for a Virgin Media television commercial.
+Warner began her music career in July 2009, when she wrote and performed the song "Beasts" under the name Slow-Moving Millie for a Virgin Media television commercial.
 The track was then released on 17 August 2009.
-Her second single, "Rewind City" was also used for another advertisement, for Orange UK, and was directed by Ringan Ledwidge.
+Her second single, "Rewind City", was also used for another advertisement, for Orange UK, and was directed by Ringan Ledwidge.
 In October 2011, Warner signed a record deal with Island Records.
-Her cover version of the Smiths' 1984 B-Side "Please, Please, Please, Let Me Get What I Want" was released on 11 November 2011 and was selected as the soundtrack to the John Lewis 2011 Christmas advertisement.
+Her cover version of the Smiths' 1984 B-side "Please Please Please Let Me Get What I Want" was released on 11 November 2011 and was selected as the soundtrack to the John Lewis 2011 Christmas advertisement.
 Since releasing her album, Renditions, she also composed music for adverts and short films.
-Her first major score was for the British short, Mam.
+Her first major score was for the British short Mam.
 Soon after, Warner released her Fyfe Dangerfield-produced EP, Arms, under Universal Music.
-Her second EP, Visitors.
+Her second EP was titled Visitors.
 In 2016, she scored her first feature-length film, Mum's List, followed by her score to the film Mary Shelley.